Presidential reorganization authority: Legal basis

-The U.S. Constitution establishes an Executive Branch of government, It is, therefore, left to normal statute law to establish inferior offices and agencies, under the President, by which the government can operate.
+The U.S. Constitution establishes an Executive Branch of government.
+It is, therefore, left to normal statute law to establish inferior offices and agencies, under the President, by which the government can operate.

-Despite the broad authority granted by the United States Constitution to the president, he does not have "unilateral and unrestrained authority over the Executive Branch" and "congressional action is required to create Executive Branch departments, to fund them, to determine the nature and scope of their duties and to confirm the appointment of their top leaders".
+Despite the broad authority granted by the United States Constitution to the president, they do not have "unilateral and unrestrained authority over the Executive Branch" and "congressional action is required to create Executive Branch departments, to fund them, to determine the nature and scope of their duties and to confirm the appointment of their top leaders".
 While the president manages the conduct of executive branch offices, "it is Congress, not the President, that establishes departments and agencies, and to whatever degree it chooses, the internal organization of agencies".

 Delegation of legislative authority

 The nondelegation doctrine is a principle that the Congress, being vested with "all legislative powers" by Article One, Section 1 of the United States Constitution, cannot delegate that power to anyone else.
 However, the Supreme Court ruled in J. W. Hampton, Jr. & Co. v.
 United States (1928) that congressional delegation of legislative authority is an implied power of Congress that is constitutional so long as Congress provides an "intelligible principle" to guide the executive branch: "'In determining what Congress may do in seeking assistance from another branch, the extent and character of that assistance must be fixed according to common sense and the inherent necessities of the government co-ordination.'
 So long as Congress 'shall lay down by legislative act an intelligible principle to which the person or body authorized to [exercise the delegated authority] is directed to conform, such legislative action is not a forbidden delegation of legislative power.'"